rak-n-rok/Krake/docs/dev/hooks.rst

 See also :ref:`user/rok-documentation:Rok documentation`.

-The shutdown hook injects the ``KRAKE_TOKEN`` and the ``KRAKE_SHUTDOWN_URL`` environment variable, which respectively store the Krake authentication token and the Krake `shutdown` hook URL for a given application.
+The shutdown hook injects the ``KRAKE_TOKEN`` and the ``KRAKE_SHUTDOWN_URL`` environment variables, which respectively store the Krake authentication token and the Krake `shutdown` hook URL for a given application.

 By default, this URL is the Krake API endpoint as specified in the Kubernetes Controller